karlvr/consistent.js/README.md

 });
 ```

-The snapshots passed to the watch handler function for the whole scope are created using the `scope.$.snapshot` function, and therefore do not have the `$` object, event handlers, and value functions have been replaced with their value.
+The snapshots passed to the watch handler function for the whole scope are created using the `scope.$.snapshot` function, and therefore do not have the `$` object, and value functions have been replaced with their value.

 Notice that you do not need to call `apply` if you change the scope inside a watch handler.
 A watch handler may be called multiple times in a single `apply` if the scope is changed by _other_ watch handlers.